 Wholistic Coaching Group Schedule for 2019

-Based on the book Dare to Lead by Dr. Brené Brown, this coaching group will support you in practicing the 4 skill sets that allow you to be a daring leader.
+In this coaching group we will be reading and then applying the skills taught in the book Dare to Lead by Dr. Brené Brown.
+You will be supported in practicing the 4 skill sets that allow you to be a daring leader.

 - Rumbling with vulnerability